Ludwig’s anginaSubmandibular space infection; Sublingual space infection

-Ludwig's angina is a type of cellulitis that involves the floor of the mouth, under the tongue.
-It often occurs after an infection of the roots of the teeth (such as tooth abscess) or a mouth injury.
+Ludwig's angina is a type of skin infection that occurs on the floor of the mouth, under the tongue.
+It often develops after an infection of the roots of the teeth (such as tooth abscess ) or a mouth injury.

 This condition is uncommon in children.

-Swelling of the tissues occurs quickly.
-It may block the airway or prevent you from swallowing saliva.
+The infected area swells quickly.
+This may block the airway or prevent you from swallowing saliva.

 - Breathing difficulty